ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 When using tables, title each frame to facilitate navigation and describe the frame and their relationship to the other frames in the table if it is not readily apparent.

-Avoid ambiguous navigation tags such as: “Click here”, “More info”, or “Skip intro”.
+Avoid ambiguous navigation tags such as: "Click here", "More info", or "Skip intro".
-Wherever possible, use a “title” attribute to further clarify the destination of a link.
+Wherever possible, use a "title" attribute to further clarify the destination of a link.

 It is also helpful to allow users to skip redundant navigation links (i.e. identical links that appear at the top of every subpage).
 While a visual user can simply skip over these links,